mikaelvesavuori/mikroscope-console/README.md

 # MikroScope Console

+**ARCHIVED: Please use [MikroScope](https://github.com/mikaelvesavuori/mikroscope) instead, which in version 2 integrates package and console in a monorepo.**

 **A sharp, self-hosted console for [MikroScope](https://github.com/mikaelvesavuori/mikroscope) that turns logs into instant queries, timelines, and actionable alerts.**

 MikroScope Console is a static web UI for investigating logs, correlations, and time patterns without running a heavy observability stack.